kabirbaidhya/learn-python-django-web/units/python/6/exception-handling.md

     print('Error: Division by Zero')
 ```

-Handling exceptions ensures that the program still continues to run regardless of the exceptions caused.
-To better explain this consider the following improvement to the program where user can try again and the program continues to run until the user wants to exit.
+Handling exceptions ensures that the program still continues to run regardless of the exceptions.
+To better understand this, consider the following improvement to the program where user can try again and the program continues to run until the user chooses to exit.

 ```python
 while True: